A Grounded Theory of Debugging in Professional Software Engineering Practice: Use of Debugging Techniques

 ~\Cref{tab:debugging_techniques} summarizes the debugging techniques.
 Backed by the grounded theory framework, we categorize debugging techniques based on \textit{actions} and associate actions with the \textit{intentions} of using the techniques in the technique definitions.
 We also identify that the use of debugging techniques can be complex, multi-layered actions.
 For example, line-by-line code reading can be embedded in the use of tools such as git diff or the debugger.

 The most prevalent debugging technique we observed was \textit{line-by-line reading} of code (16), followed by \textit{navigate functions} and \textit{trigger DOM/UI changes} (10). \textit{Navigate files} (8), \textit{DOM/UI inspection} (7) were also common.
-Navigating the code at the line, function, and file levels is often aided by execution strategies such as \textit{trigger DOM/UI changes}, \textit{printf-style debugging}, and the use of \textit{debugger}.
+Navigating the code at the line, function, and file levels is often aided by execution strategies such as \textit{trigger DOM/UI changes}, \textit{printf-style debugging}, as well as the use of \textit{debugger}.

 Each task used an average of 5.5 techniques, and each developer used an average of 5.9 techniques.
 A correlation analysis revealed a weak positive association between time and count (Spearman's $\rho=0.10$), which was not statistically significant ($p=0.68$).